 Are you helping an older adult with any of the following tasks?

 - Getting In and Out of Bed

 If you answered “yes” to any of the questions above, YOU ARE A CAREGIVER.

 A caregiver is someone who assists another person – usually a family member – who has physical and/or mental limitations.
 Caregiving allows the person with a condition to stay in the home for as long as possible so he/she can be cared for safely and comfortably.

 Although caregiving can be very rewarding, it can also be stressful.
 There may be times when caregivers feel pressured by the demands of giving care, balancing family obligations, working and taking care of themselves.
 Occasionally, they may not know where to turn for answers, emotional support, or practical advice on how to get a break from caregiving responsibilities.

 Call us toll-free: 800-540-4442 for Help.

-We are funded in part by LA Community and Senior Services and the USC Davis School of Gerontology.
+We are funded in part by Los Angeles County Aging and Disabilities Department and the USC Davis School of Gerontology.
 Services are low or no-cost to family caregivers and friends who help someone over the age of 60 who may have the following conditions: